ccoreilly/catalan-speech-recognition-benchmark/README.md

 ### Google Speech-To-Text

 The speech recognition service offered by [Google](https://cloud.google.com/speech-to-text).
+As google converts numbers and time to their numerical representation (quite well) but the original test data represents them textually, a semi-automatic post-processing step is done before calculating the WER.

 ## Results